noahehall/theBookOfNoah/0current/languages/javascript/typeSystems.md

     - use super type for ALL of the params they contain
     - use opaque type subclass for the values you use
-      - I hate not knowing both sets of values, ignorance is not bliss
     - get the union of all the types out of the object via `externalTypes = ExternalTypes[$Keys<ExternalTypes>]`;
-    - use flows inferred type of the value to create a type, e.g. `type thisType: typeof externalData = 56` // if externalData is inferred to be a number
+    - use flows inferred type of the value to create a type, e.g. `type thisType: typeof externalData = 56` // externalData is inferred to be a number
     - type cast difficult values to any, then to the desired type
       - this is an escape hatch, but sometimes you need to be free!
   - when you think you want a Class type, you likely want an Interface + implements
     - more benefits... cheap negatives
       - slightly extra work so the cost increases, but still worth it
     - interfaces allow to set readOnly (covariant) props